-The Gunners look set to miss out on Sami Khedira to Chelsea, but the Southampton midfielder fits the bill much more as the defensive presence Arsene Wenger's side needs.
+The Gunners look set to miss out on Sami Khedira to Chelsea but the Southampton midfielder fits the bill much more as the defensive presence that Arsene Wenger's side need

-It has been a long time coming, but Arsenal is at last ready to make a concerted push to sign Morgan Schneiderlin from Southampton this summer.
+It has been a move long in the offing but Arsenal are at last ready to make a concerted push to sign Morgan Schneiderlin from Southampton this summer.

 With Chelsea moving ahead in the race to capture Real Madrid midfielder Sami Khedira – a move that would make a great deal more sense for the German than the Gunners – Arsene Wenger has turned to a long-term target as the north Londoners make a preliminary approach.

-While there will have to be some haggling involved – Arsenal values Schneiderlin at around 15 million pounds while the Saints want at least £18m and are in a position to play hardball after other huge sales this summer – the France international is eager to look for his next challenge, and the Emirates Stadium is the ideal place for him to flourish.
+While there will have to be some haggling involved – Arsenal value Schneiderlin at around £15 million while the Saints want at least £18m and are in a position to play hardball after other huge sales this summer – the France international is keen to look for his next challenge and the Emirates Stadium is the ideal place for him to flourish.

-Arsenal’s need for an imposing defensive midfielder has been hanging over the club for so long that it has become something of a standing joke, but the Southampton star offers an engine-room presence Wenger’s men have lacked since Gilberto Silva’s heyday.
+Arsenal’s need for an imposing defensive midfielder has been hanging over them for so long that it has become something of a standing joke, but the Southampton star offers an engine-room presence that Wenger’s men have lacked since Gilberto Silva’s heyday.

 Saintly | Schneiderlin has impressed hugely in Southampton's midfield